apeaircreative/odd-even-dashboard/README.md

 # Odd-Even Numbers Dashboard

-> *Started with a simple function → evolved into a real-time web dashboard.*
+> *Write a function to determine if a number is odd or even.*

 This project documents my **step-by-step growth** in:
 - core programming logic